zrmacc/Practical-Equivalence/PracticalEquiDesign/README.md

 ## 1.635 0.067
 ```

-For the comparator arm, suppose the anticipated survival at `t1 = 6` months is 80\%, but that the median survival is `t2 = 14`.
+For the comparator arm, suppose the anticipated survival at `t1 = 6` months is 80\%, but that the median survival is `t2 = 14` months.
 The corresponding Weibull is:

 ```r
 theta2 <- WeibullSpec(t1 = 6, p1 = 0.8, t2 = 14, p2 = 0.5)